Login to Complete an Abstract or to Access reviewing Panel

 - Workshop #2, hosted by the USEPA, will introduce the concept of integrated water resource management (IWRM) and train participants in the use and applications of EPA’s Watershed Management Optimization Support Tool (WMOST) Version 3.

-- One field trip will visit stream restoration, living shoreline and best management practice (BMP) sites in Anne Arundel County, Maryland.
+- There is a field trip that will visit stream restoration, living shoreline and best management practice (BMP) sites in Anne Arundel County, Maryland.
 The site visits will include projects carried out by the county government as well as NGOs.

 Monday’s Opening Plenary officially kicks-off the conference.
 Panelists from the USGS, Politico, The Baltimore Sun/Bay Journal, WHYY and communications firm Water Words that Work will provide insight into their approaches to communicating scientific information via print and broadcast journalism and social media.
 The panelists will also discuss how their approaches have changed over time.
 Attendees will have the opportunity to pose questions to the panelists, so come prepared!